kaepr/lsi/README.md

 This repository is the source code from [t3x/lsi](https://t3x.org/lsi/).

 The book explains the implementation of an interactive Lisp system.

-The source code from the book is already open sourced, refer the link above.
+Source of the original implementation from the book is available from the above link.

-This repository contains my implementation and notes etc.
+This repository contains my implementation, probably in Rust, notes etc.